neubot/neubot/doc/faq.md

 ---------------------------------------------------------------------------

-One possible issue with mobile broadband is the following: if you use Windows, you installed Neubot, and you are not connected, and Neubot starts a test, it's possible that Windows asks you to connect.
+One possible issue with mobile broadband is the following: if you use Windows, you installed Neubot, you are not connected, and Neubot starts a test, it's possible that Windows asks you to connect.
 If this behavior annoys you, you can temporarily disable Neubot by using its [web interface](#7-web-interface).